-Contract labour expenses were higher in 2017 due to fees related to professional services, deploying guiding principles, and the Company's interim CFO.
+Contract labour expenses were higher in 2017 due to fees related to professional services and deploying guiding principles.

-Legal fees decreased in the quarter as several employee related services, including international employment law, and treasury matters, that were required in 2016 were not required in 2017.
+Legal fees decreased in the quarter as employee related services, including international employment law, and treasury matters, were not required in 2017.